The Useless Concept of Calories

 It is true that we also walked or cycled to school and were not chauffeured in urban off-roaders and we dodged cars going more than the ridiculous 40kph school zone road limits around Australia.
 There’s good exercise in that.

-The problem today is more from a lack of micronutrients that are absent in factory food and a narrowing range of species of fruits and vegetables that have been bred for mass distribution, nationally and for export and NOT for our ideal nutrition.
+The problem today is more from a lack of phytonutrients that are absent in factory food and a narrowing range of species of fruits and vegetables that have been bred for mass distribution, nationally and for export and NOT for our ideal nutrition.

 Our microflora also have much to say and actually determine most of what we eat.
-Supply a rubbish diet to the microflora and they demand more of the same as they do not need the high quality micronutrients we require for our better health.
+Supply a rubbish diet to the microflora and they demand more of the same as they do not need the high quality phytonutrients we require for our better health.
 Feed them bad sugars (also not addressed in the article) and lots of high fat, low fibre foods and they will induce us to eat more.

 Here are a few articles that expand on the topics above: